-As set out in the New York Branch's Call Report (December 31, 2013) filed on form FFIEC 002 (Report of Assets and Liabilities of U.S. Branches and Agencies of Foreign Banks), the Branch's total assets as of December 31, 2013 were US\$ 20,139 million, the majority of which was comprised of cash and balances with the Federal Reserve.
-The Branch's total liabilities as of December 31, 2013, were US\$ 20,139 million, the majority of deposit issued to corporate and institutional customers.
+As set out in the New York Branch's Call Report (December 31, 2014) filed on form FFIEC 002 (Report of Assets and Liabilities of U.S. Branches and Agencies of Foreign Banks), the Branch's total assets as of December 31, 2014 were US\$ 11,550 million, the majority of which was comprised of cash and balances with the Federal Reserve.
+The Branch's total liabilities as of December 31, 2014, were US\$ 11,550 million, the majority of which was comprised of certificates of deposit issued to corporate and institutional customers.